liatrio/devops-bootcamp/docs/3/agile_scrum.md

 Some teams may have a **scrum master** who is responsible for gluing everything together and ensuring that scrum is being done well.
 In practical terms, that means they help the product owner define value, the development team deliver the value, and the scrum team to improve over time.

 # Ceremonies
 Establishing a base for team's ceremonies help create a rhythm and cadence.
-Utilizing agile practices of the scrum framework, teams typically have the following core ceremonies to ensure teams are aligned, focused on high priority items, and to support continuous learning efforts.
+Utilizing agile practices of the scrum framework, teams typically have the following core ceremonies to ensure teams are aligned and focused on high priority items, and to support continuous learning efforts.

 ![A calendar showing one team's Scrum meeting frequency: standup is daily, refinement twice a week, and planning and retrospective are once every two weeks](img3/agile-ceremonies.webp)